feelmode412/wa-presence/readme.md

 3. Import Webarq\Site's schema.
 The file is located in `/vendor/webarq/site/schema.sql`.
 4. Import Webarq\Admin's schema.
 The file is located in `/vendor/webarq/admin/schema.sql`.

+Done.
+Now you can access the admin panel at, for example: `http://localhost/my-project/admin-cp/`.
+Default user: `admin`, default password: `webarq`.

 ### File-Based Environment Detection

 *Please note that you don't need to do this for **production** environment.*